 European Youth Capital - how to apply

-The call for the European Youth Capital 2022 is now OPEN!
-Find out more here.
+The call for the European Youth Capital 2023 is not yet open.
+Watch this space for more information.

 More about the European Youth Capital.